 A reusable coffee pod is a refillable capsule designed to fit in a single-serve pod machine.
 You fill it with ground coffee, seal it, insert it, and brew normally.
 After brewing you empty the spent grounds, rinse the pod, and use it again.

 Most reusable pods are made from food-grade stainless steel or BPA-free plastic.
 Stainless steel versions are more durable, easier to clean, and last significantly longer.
-Check compatibility with your specific machine before buying — a pod designed for one machine format will not fit a different system.
+Check compatibility before buying.
+Pods are not interchangeable between machine types.

 If the cup is weak and watery, grind finer.
 If extraction is very slow, grind slightly coarser.
-Expect to dial in over two or three brews when switching to a new coffee.
+Expect a few test brews when switching to a new coffee.
 For a full guide on grind sizes and how to adjust them, see our coffee grinder dial-in guide.

 How to Fill and Use a Reusable Pod